michalbrauner/forex-calculator/README.md

 ## About

 Forex-calculator is a library in order to make calculations related to Forex.
 It provides basic calculators that can be used to improve your money management.
+Library requires **PHP 7**.

 ## Installation
 ```